 A look at the history of Fire Marks.

 As the Great Fire of London consumed the buildings, almshouses, schools and churches of the City of London in 1666, property owners watched their buildings and livelihoods go up in flames, each knowing that they had lost everything because fire insurance did not exist.

 In 1682 it was recorded that for 30 shillings the company would insure a property for £100 for a period of 7 years.
-The company employed its own men complete with liveries and badges employed to extinguish fires.
+The company employed its own firemen complete with liveries and unique badges.

 Designs included, for Sun Fire Office: a large sun with a face; the Royal Exchange Assurance: their building; and Phoenix: obviously Phoenix rising from the ashes.

 Later fire marks were made of tin, copper, or similar material.
 These are more often called fire plates.
 They were more an advertising medium as most do not have a policy number stamped upon them.